Palace of Holyroodhouse

 King David I founded the abbey here in the shadow of Salisbury Crags in 1128.
 It was probably named after a fragment of the True Cross...

-This stunning modern gallery, which occupies the shell of a former church and school, was opened in 2002 as a showcase for exhibitions...
+This stunning modern gallery, which occupies the shell of a former church and school, is a showcase for exhibitions of art from the...

 Scottish Parliament Building

-The Scottish parliament building, built on the site of a former brewery, was officially opened by HM the Queen in October 2005. ...
+The Scottish parliament building, on the site of a former brewery, was officially opened by HM the Queen in October 2005.
+Designed by...

 Horse Wynd · interesting places nearby